sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

    docker run -p 8080:80 -p 2222:22 -it f5devcentral/f5-super-netops-container:base

-2. Wait until the f5-super-netops continer has finished launching.
+2. Wait until the f5-super-netops container has finished launching.
 From inside the container:

 - Change to your home directory.
 - Clone the git repository for this lab.